 On September 23rd 1856, an outbreak of Yellow Fever, prompted a Government seizure of the Eustis Beckworth property, near the mouth of the Mississippi River, which was held for 150 years.
 A cover-up ensued.

 In 2006, Carl Beckworth inherits his ancestors property, and plans a family reunion.
 Just days after the Beckworth reunion, some family members become extremely ill, others escape death.

 Following a full investigation at the Beckworth property, Carl files suit against the United States Government.
-February, 2007, in New Orleans, intense court proceedings begin, revealing: secret meeting, scandals, negligence, murder, and political corruption, then ends with an unexpected twist.
+On February 24, 2007, in New Orleans, intense court proceedings begin, then end with an unexpected twist.

 Copyright © 2019 YELLOW JACK - All Rights Reserved.